su1s/e2m3u2bouquet/README.md

 * Minor fixes

 #### v0.5.4
-* Add nameOverride attribute to xml files to allow channel name to be changed
+* Add nameOverride attribute to xml files to allow channel name or category name to be changed
 * Add option to use service references from providers bouquet file
+* Add SSL fix for some boxes (unconfirmed if working)

 Visit https://www.suls.co.uk/enigma2-iptv-bouquets-with-epg/ for further information on the script